artificialhoney/amix/README.rst

 Examples
 --------

-All tracks in the `examples` folder were generated und uploaded to SoundCloud_.
+Some tracks in the `examples` folder were generated und uploaded to SoundCloud_.

 .. _SoundCloud: https://soundcloud.com/honeymachine/sets/street-parade